Rolling Stone, Students Spar on Retracted Rape Article

 The panel, rounded out by U.S. Circuit Judge Raymond Lohier, has reserved decision on the case.
 Attorney Frank told reporters outside the courtroom that his clients have been building back their lives.

-Hadford is about to graduate from medial school, and Elias now works in the investment industry, he said.
+Hadford is about to graduate from medical school, and Elias now works in the investment industry, he said.

 Rolling Stone has been hard at work as well after Columbia Journalism Review labeled it the winner of the “media-fail sweepstakes,” and the Poynter Institute crowned it for error of the year.